nus-cs2103-AY2122S1/ip/docs/README.md

 Expected outcome:

-Adds a new task of deadline type into taskList in Duke.
+Adds a new task of deadline type into taskList in Hyddd.

 ```
 Got it.
 I've added this task: